dhsu/dhsu.github.io/_posts/2020-04-23-automotive-mazda3-spark-plugs.md

 ## Procedure

-1. Wait for the engine to cool down unless you're a firebender or want some sick burns.
+1. Wait for the engine to cool down unless you're a firebender or don't mind some sick burns.

 1. Pop off the plastic engine cover.
 If you've never done this, just pull up from the back of the cover with your hands.
 Do not eat the cover.